git/git.github.io/rev_news/drafts/edition-38.md

 repurposing it as a shortcut for `--list`.

-Then Eric replied to Kaartic with a few small additional suggestions and with a patch that add the new tests that Eric had previously suggested.
+Then Eric replied to Kaartic with a few small additional suggestions and with a patch that adds the new tests which Eric had previously suggested.

-Meanwhile Kaartic agreed with Peff's suggestions.
-Those suggestions were discussed a bit more by Jacob Keller, alias Jake, and Junio Hamano, the Git maintainer, who agreed with the plan to deprecate `-l`, then to drop it and eventually to make it shortcut for `--list`.
+Meanwhile Kaartic agreed to Peff's suggestions.
+Those suggestions were discussed a bit more by Jacob Keller, alias Jake, and Junio Hamano, the Git maintainer, who agreed to the plan to deprecate `-l`, then to drop it, and eventually re-establish it as shortcut for `--list`.

 Peff then sent a patch series [doing all that](https://public-inbox.org/git/20180326072618.GA12530@sigill.intra.peff.net/).
 The series was reviewed by Eric and Jake.